Richard Shelby: Early career

-Shelby is a member of the American Bar Association, the Alabama State Bar, the American Judicature Society, Alabama Law Institute, Delta Chi fraternity, and Phi Alpha Delta legal fraternity.

-Shelby was a city prosecutor in Tuscaloosa, Alabama, from 1963 to 1971.
-From 1966 to 1970, he was a U.S. Magistrate for the Northern District of Alabama; from 1969 to 1971, he was a special assistant state attorney general.
+Shelby was a city prosecutor in Tuscaloosa, Alabama from 1963 to 1971.
+He also worked as a U.S. Magistrate for the Northern District of Alabama and as a special assistant state attorney general.

-Shelby was elected to the Alabama Senate in 1970 and served until 1978.
-That year he was elected to the U.S. House of Representatives from the Tuscaloosa-based 7th district upon Walter Flowers's retirement.
-He was reelected three times.
+Shelby was elected to the Alabama Senate in 1970 and served until 1978, when he was elected to the U.S. House of Representatives.
+He was reelected to Congress three times, serving until 1987.
 Shelby was one of the more conservative Democrats in Congress, and a member of the boll weevils, a group of moderate to conservative-leaning Democrats who often worked with President Ronald Reagan on defense issues.